toksdotdev/adonis-class-validator/README.md

 ### Nested Validation

-To nested other class validator schema, simply rely on the `@validate.nested()` decorator.
-It'll require:
+To nest a class validator schema, simply rely on the `@validate.nested()` decorator.
+It requires:

-- The class validator schema of the nested field.
+- The `class validator schema` of the nested field.
-- A callback that returned the nested field schema (the member of the class schema is injected into the callback).
+- A `callback` that whose:
+  - `parameter`: is a adonis member equivalent of the validator schema.
+  - `return type`: is the adonis schema to use to validate the nested field (which is either an `array` or `object`).
-- An `optional` message object.
+- An `optional` custom message object.

 > Custom messages also support interpolation e.g. `Field {{name}} is required`.